Last updated:

 3. Select a folder if you want to manage links for a file in it.

-4. Click More vertical icon on the file's right-hand side and select Link iconManage links.
+4. Click More vertical icon on the file's right-hand side and select Link iconManage linked items.

-5. Click Link iconLink assets on the upper-right of the page.
+5. Click Link iconLink to assets on the upper-right of the page.

 6. Check the box on the asset's left-hand side.